 Starting off with the upper, you won’t find anything spectacular or premium about it.
 It’s your regular mesh setup that gets the job done in every aspect.
 That’s it.
 Nothing more, nothing else.
 And that’s exactly how a budget performer works, it minimizes all of the exclusive, premium stuff out of the design, focusing only on the performance side of things.
 Sometimes it works out, sometimes it doesn’t.
 The Nike LeBron Witness 4 is something that works, well, as far as materials go.

-So as usual, you do have a more free-flowing mesh in the toe section to offers close to your foot, comfy fit, and add on to better ventilation.
-Whereas going from the midfoot all the way to the back, there you do have some woven mesh panels doing its thing by improving lockdown, as well as adding durability.
+So as usual, you do have a more free-flowing mesh in the toe section to offer close to your foot, comfy fit, and add on to better ventilation.
+Whereas going from the midfoot all the way to the back, there you do have some woven mesh panels doing their thing by improving lockdown, as well as adding durability.
 Again, nothing too exciting but at the same time nothing plastic-like either.
-We definitely saw some better iterations of mesh have used on a budget performer, yet it something you can play in without having any problems.
+We definitely saw some better iterations of mesh used on a budget performer, yet it is something you can play in without having any problems.